LinkedIn datasets can be categorized into profile data and company data:

 What is a LinkedIn dataset?

 LinkedIn dataset is a collection of structured data obtained from the LinkedIn platform.
-LinkedIn data refers to the user-generated information available on the LinkedIn platform, such as user profiles, company pages, industry trends, and events.
+LinkedIn data refers to user-generated content on the LinkedIn platform, including user profiles, company pages, industry trends, and events.

 What data is included in the LinkedIn dataset?